 How Toxic Friends Affect Your Mental Health

-When we think of friendship, we typically connotate it with encouragement and positivity.
-However, we’ve all been in a relationship with someone – whether it’s a friend, family member, or partner – that’s considerably more toxic.
+When we think of friendship, we think of encouragement and positivity.
+However, we’ve all been in a relationship with someone (whether it’s a friend, family member, or partner) that’s more toxic in nature.

 What is a Toxic Friendship?

-Toxic friendships can appear in all kind of shapes and sizes.
-Generally, they are an unhealthy relation with another individual.
+Toxic friendships come in all shapes and sizes.
+Generally speaking, they’re defined as unhealthy relations with another person.
 As mentioned, this can be between friends, family members, or intimate partners.

-Gillian Needleman says you know when you’re in a toxic relationship when, “you’re unable to have a meaningful and positive connection with the other person and this often leaves you questioning yourself.”
+Gillian Needleman says you know you’re in a toxic relationship when “you’re unable to have a meaningful and positive connection with the other person and this often leaves you questioning yourself.”

-Many of us may be in toxic relationships without even being aware of their toxicity.
-Often, it takes some time and maturity to truly understand the negative impact a friendship is having on us.
+Many of us may be in toxic relationships without even knowing it.
+Often, it takes some time and maturity to truly understand the negative impact a friendship has on you.

 What Are the Signs of a Toxic Friendship?

 • Always Critical – Do you find that your friend or yourself are always being critical towards one another?
-While criticism can be beneficial, too much of it can be a sign of self-doubt.
+While criticism can be beneficial, too much can lead to self-doubt.

-• Emotional Manipulation – Does your friend use things against you in order to get what they want?
-For example, they may make you feel guilty about a past action in order to obtain something now.
+• Emotional Manipulation – Does your friend use things against you to get what they want?
+For example, they may make you feel guilty about a past action to obtain something now.

 The ultimate sign of a toxic relation is when the other person isn’t helping you become a better person.
-If you find your relationship with them is only making you feel exhausted and neglected, it’s likely you’re better off without the individual.
+If your relationship with them only makes you feel exhausted and neglected, you’re likely better off without the individual.

 How Toxic is Your Friendship?

-Even if you’re in a toxic relationship, there’s a good chance you don’t necessarily want to break boundaries with that individual.
-This is understandable and there are ways to develop a toxic friendship into a healthy one.
+Even if you’re in a toxic relationship, there’s a good chance you don’t want to break boundaries with that person.
+This is understandable and there are ways to develop a bad friendship into a healthy one.

 However, it’s important to note that even through your efforts, it’s vital you don’t expect the best of all outcomes.
-The reason we say this is because the outcome is quite out of your control.
+We say this is because the outcome is out of your control.
 The steps you take to get to this outcome are all you have in your power and, if a healthier friendship fails to prevail, it may be in your best interest to simply walk away.

 But before you give up so suddenly, here are a few things to consider: